 Recommended window size for this page: Please widen your window until the three images at the top of the page line up in a single row.

-I have been involved with some adventure sports activities in the past many years.
+I have been involved with some adventure sports activities in the last 4 decades.

 In U.S., I have gone hiking in the foothills of the Appalachian range in Alabama; in White Mountains of New Hampshire; in Fall Creek Falls State Park in Tennessee; in Smoky Mountains near Gatlinburg, Tennessee; in the mountains near Hotsprings, Arkansas; in the Grand Teton National Park in Wyoming; in Denali National Park, Alaska, in Grand Canyon National Park (Album-1998); (Album-2000); (Album-2006), Arizona, to the summit of Mt.
 Si near Seattle, WA; to Yosemite Point, in Yosemite National Park, CA; Cheaha State Park, AL and Mt.
 Washburn in Yellowstone National Park in Wyoming.